 AP Chemistry provides a second year of high school chemistry and is designed for those students who anticipate taking additional chemistry courses either in college or in vocational training.
 First-semester topics include: rigorous review of first year chemistry, kinetic molecular theory and its applications in the laboratory, chemical reactions, and atomic/molecular structure.
 Second-semester topics include: thermodynamics, equilibrium, and kinetics and acid/base chemistry.
 A weekend laboratory component is required in order to earn a credit in AP Chemistry.
-If the course is taken without the weekend laboratory requirement, it will be listed on the transcript as Honors Chemistry II.
+A digital alternative will be offered for the weekend laboratory component.
 Students may earn college credit by scoring well on the AP Chemistry examination.
 Credit earned from the AP Chemistry examination will vary according to the policies of a given university.
 (NCAA Core Course)